jgerace/jgerace.github.io/_posts/2024-10-13-developer-journal-for-interviews.md

 Practice relating your anecdotes by using the [STAR method](https://capd.mit.edu/resources/the-star-method-for-behavioral-interviews/) to ensure your narrative is well-structured.

 That's really it.
 I've been trying to retroactively create a developer journal for myself from the notes I did save, but there's only so much detail I can remember about the projects I worked on over the course of my 8-year tenure at my last job, let alone over my entire career!
-There's no resource on the internet that can recall your job experience for you, so do yourself a favor and make the resource future-you would want.
+There's no resource on the internet that can recall your job experience for you, so do yourself a favor and make the resource that future-you would want.